 The era of the InFamous Second Son and Firstlight seems to be over after its reign of over nine years over the PlayStation 4 empire.
-The time has come for Sony to work with something new, to give its users the experience as fulfilling as that of the games of its past.
+The time has come for Sony to work with something new, to give its users an experience as fulfilling as that of the games of its past.

-After much consideration and brainstorming as to what this new era would be like the users, and what kind of games/gaming franchise to include in this new generation, Sony had finally settled on the fearsome tale of a samurai warrior during the Mongol invasion of Tsushima in 1274.
+After much consideration and brainstorming as to what this new era would be like for the users, and what kind of games/gaming franchise to include in this new generation, Sony had finally settled on the fearsome tale of a samurai warrior during the Mongol invasion of Tsushima in 1274.

 As much new the storyline may be, one thing that the developers had to keep in mind while designing new games was the melee combat.
 This certainly posits a few difficult problems for the developers as they had to work around not only keeping the melee combat at its center but they also had to be consistent with the timeline of the samurai story itself, and how best to present life and a story set in an ancient epoch.